PowerMan2206/dots/README.md

 ### Thanks to

-[Elk o' war](https://github.com/elkowar) for helping with the `cpu-speed.sh` Waybar script
+[Elk o' war](https://github.com/elkowar) for helping with the `cpu-speed.sh` Waybar script.

-The boys over on IRC for helping me with the pipewire-control script.
+The boys over on IRC for helping me with the `pipewire-control` Waybar script.